Jasper-Ben/Amsterdam-Cycling-Network-for-OsmAnd/README.md

 Install a nix package manager (I recommend [lix](https://lix.systems/install/)) and make sure you have flake support enabled.

+Clone this repository, in your terminal `cd` into it and run `nix develop --command make`.

+The generated GPX files will be stored in the `output` folder.

 ## Screenshots

 ### Separate GPX files